CSCfi/fairdata-ida/Docker_Setup.md

 ## 7. Login to https://ida.fd-dev.csc.fi

-You should now be able to login to `https://ida.fd-dev.csc.fi`, either with local login on the left side of the home page or if you optionally generated the Fairdata test accounts (see below) with SSO login, using any of the Fairdata test accounts and credentials in `fairdata-secrets/fairdata-test-accounts/config/credentials.json`
+You should now be able to login to `https://ida.fd-dev.csc.fi`, either with local login on the left side of the home page as `admin` with password `admin` or as `test_user` with pasword `test`, or if you optionally generated the Fairdata test accounts (see below) with SSO login, using any of the Fairdata test accounts and credentials in `fairdata-secrets/fairdata-test-accounts/config/credentials.json`

 ## 8. Run automated tests

 To verify that the IDA service is fully functional, run the following command:

 ```
-docker exec -it $(docker ps -q -f name=ida-nextcloud) /var/ida/tests/run-tests
+docker exec -w /var/ida -it $(docker ps -q -f name=ida-nextcloud) /var/ida/tests/run-tests
 ```

 ## 9. Initialize Fairdata test accounts